dib-lab/dib_rotation/00_getting_started.md

  + determine the taxonomic composition of sequencing reads
  + assemble and annotate metagenomic reads
  + quickly compare large sequencing datasets
- + how to document workflows using git and GitHub.
+ + document workflows using git and GitHub.

 The files in this repository are ordered by execution, meaning file `00*` should be completed before `01*`.